pho1014/dieulamour/_posts/2018-02-26-uv_map_attempt.markdown

 ---
 layout: post
-title:  "blog #5:Making Chinese Chess game for HKVR
+title:  "blog #4:Attempt at UV mapping using photoshop + blender"
-date:   2018-02-26
+date:   2017-10-19
 thumbnail:
 ---

 I had the idea to make a "game room" for my HKVR project.
 It's probably gonna have a few classic Chinese tabletop games in different themed rooms.

 I started with chinese chess.
 This took me about a week.

 <figure>